asamy/ksm/README.md

 ## Brief descriptions of the flow

-#### IDT shadowing and EPTP-switching VMFUNC
+#### IDT shadowing

+- By enabling the descriptor table exiting bit in processor secondary control, we can easily establish this
+- On initial startup, we allocate a completely new IDT base and copy the current one in use to it (also save the old one)
+- When a VM-exit occurs with an EXIT_REASON_GDT_IDT_ACCESS, we simply just give them the cached one (on sidt) or (on lidt), we copy the new one's contents, discarding the hooked entries we know about, thus not letting them know about our stuff.

+#### #VE handling and hook idea

-We use 3 EPT pointers, one for executable pages, one for readwrite pages, and last one for normal usage.  (see below)
+We use 3 EPT pointers, one for executable pages, one for readwrite pages, and last one for normal usage.  (see next
+													   section)

 - vcpu.c: in setup_vmcs() where we initially setup the VMCS fields, we then set the relevant fields (VE_INFO_ADDRESS, EPTP_LIST_ADDRESS,
-													...)
+													...) and enable
+relevant bits (VE, VMFUNC, and EPTP Switching CTL in VM_FUNCTION_CTL).

 - x64.asm: which contains the #VE handler (__ept_violation) then does the usual interrupt handling and then calls __ept_handle_violation (ept.c) where it actually does what it needs to do.
 - ept.c: in __ept_handle_violation (#VE handler not VM-exit), usually the processor will do the #VE handler instead of